Benny-Profane/black_jack/README.md

 The Replicants have provided you $200 USD in their own digital Chin-Yen currency.

-Use your self-acknowledged superiorty to beat down on these Replicants or you will permanently lose your ownership in Taj Mahal Casino for a second time and your malfunctioning cybernetic beauty pagents interns will never respect.
+Use your self-acknowledged superiorty to beat down on these Replicants or you will permanently lose your ownership in Taj Mahal Casino for a second time and your malfunctioning cybernetic beauty pagents interns will never respect you.